saattrupdan/saattrupdan.com/src/posts/2023-10-21-making-a-voice-bot.md

     """The engine that produces new responses.

     Args:
-        model_id: ID of the model to use.
+        model_id: OpenAI model ID of the model to use.
         temperature: Temperature to use for generation.
         wake_words: Words that should trigger a new conversation.
-        follow_up_max_seconds: Maximum number of seconds between responses before
+        follow_up_max_seconds: Maximum number of seconds to wait for a follow-up.
     """
     def __init__(
         self,
         model_id: str,